Cosigning Student Loans & How to Remove a Cosigner

 - Most lenders do a hard credit pull on both the borrower and cosigner, meaning a temporary credit score decrease

-Students do not need cosigners to qualify for Federal loans like a Stafford or Direct Loan, but it can improve the chances of being approved.
-It’s very common for students who apply for private loans to add a cosigner to get the amount that they need and typically qualify for a much better rate than they could get on their own.
+Students generally do not need cosigners to qualify for federal loans like Stafford or Direct Loans.
+Depending on the type of loan you’re seeking, however, having a cosigner can improve your chances of being approved.
+Private lenders may require a cosigner for borrowers who don’t meet their income or credit history requirements.
+It’s also common for students who apply for private loans to add a cosigner to qualify for a better rate than they could get on their own.
+If you do meet the lender’s eligibility requirements on your own, you won’t be required to add a cosigner.

 How to Remove a Cosigner From a Student Loan